Xanana Gusmão: Transition to independence

 Last meeting on 30 October 1999 between Colonel Czi J. Suryo Prabowo, Xanana, and Col Inf Sahala Silalahi.
 The next day the TNI's rule in East Timor ended.

 On 30 August 1999, a referendum was held in East Timor and an overwhelming majority voted for independence.
 The Indonesian military commenced a campaign of terror as a result, with terrible consequences.
 Although the Indonesian government denied ordering this offensive, they were widely condemned for failing to prevent it.
 As a result of overwhelming diplomatic pressure from the United Nations, promoted by Portugal since the late 1970s and also by the United States and Australia in the 1990s, a UN-sanctioned, Australian-led international peace-keeping force (INTERFET) entered East Timor.

-Gusmao was secretly flown into East Timor by INTERFET on Thursday, 21 October 1999, flying from Darwin, Australia, to Baucau, before moving onwards to Dili.
+Gusmão was secretly flown into East Timor by INTERFET on Thursday, 21 October 1999, flying from Darwin, Australia, to Baucau, before moving onwards to Dili.
 His presence in Dili was revealed by loudspeaker trucks announcing he would make a speech.
 This 25-minute speech urged reconciliation and rebuilding.
-At this time, Gusmao was 53, and was already expected to become the first President, despite some criticism over his lack of action against the post-referendum terror campaign.
+At this time, Gusmão was 53, and was already expected to become the first President, despite some criticism over his lack of action against the post-referendum terror campaign.